poorvi1910/Pagepal/README.md

 - **Friend Requests and Chat**
   Users can send friend requests to others who have the books they’re looking for.
 Upon acceptance, they can initiate real-time chats using Socket.IO to discuss the details of the exchange.
 The **chats persist** even after the user logs out.

-- **Search and Browse**
-  Users can search for specific book titles or browse through all available books listed on the platform.

 - **Interactive and Community-Focused**
   PagePal provides a space for book enthusiasts to connect, interact, and build a community centered around the love of reading and sharing books.